Rethinking Economic Futures for Africa

 The REFA Project is the operational arm of the Hub, where research moves into institutional pilots, policy design, and community-based engagement.
 Every stream of inquiry is designed with a translation pathway built in from the start, ensuring that findings do not stay in journals but move into settings where they can be tested, refined, and embedded in real institutional practice.

-The Project works with universities, ministries, agencies, and communities willing to co-produce institutional alternatives grounded in coherence, building systems that make sense to the people who use them rather than requiring those people to adapt to systems designed elsewhere.
+The Project works with universities, ministries, agencies, and communities willing to co-produce institutional alternatives grounded in coherence, building systems that make sense to the people who use them rather than requiring those people to adapt to systems adopted without engaging their knowledge and lived experience.

 Institutional Commitment to Building Differently